Free-Macrame-Patterns.com Logo

 Sailors Knot

-Description: The Sailors Knot is also called the Carrick Bend.
-It's considered a variation of the Josephine knot, but you use two cords to create two loops, rather than three.
+Description: The Sailors Knot is considered a variation of the Josephine knot.
+The difference is that you use two separate cords.
+There are also two loops, rather than three.

-Below the main instructions I have also shown you two other ways to use it; in a sennit (chain), and with an alternating design.
+Below the main instructions are two other ways to use this knot; in a sennit (chain), and with an alternating design.

 Loop 1